p-burgess/ansible/roles/chrony-server/README.md

 ntp
 ===

-This role enables users to install and configure ntp on their hosts.
+This role enables users to install chrony to serve time on a LAN.

 Requirements
 ------------